Tughral Tughan Khan: Second term (1272–1281)

 In 1272 Sultan Ghiyasuddin Balban appointed Amin Khan as the governor and Tughan Khan as the sub-governor of Bengal with the duty to reconquer and pacify the Province, most of which had been under the control of the Eastern Ganga dynasty since the death of Malik Ikhtiyaruddin Iuzbak in 1257 CE.
 However Tughan Khan deposed Amin Khan with the help of his old loyalists and declared himself Sultan of Bengal.
 He took the name Mughisuddin Tughral.

+Tughral intervened in a palace rivalry in Tippera, helping Ratna Fa defeat his brother Raja Fa and install him on the throne with the title ‘Manik’.
+In return, Tughral built a fortress called ‘the Fort of Tughral’ (about 25 miles south of Dhaka).
+This also established the first Muslim foothold east of the Meghna.

 In 1279, Tughan Khan defeated the Sena king Vishwarup Sen of eastern Bengal (present-day Assam) and established an Islamic fiefdom in that region for the first time in history.
 He res-established the Bengali Navy, destroyed in 1243 by Narasimhadeva I at the Fort Narikella at Sonargaon.
 In 1280, Tughan Khan took advantage of a drought to invade South Bengal and then, Jajnagar (present-day Orissa).

 Taking advantage of Tughan Khan's absence, Sultan Ghiyasuddin Balban sent a huge army led by Malik Turmati the ruler of Oudh against Tughan.
 But the Delhi army was thoroughly defeated by Tughan's army.
 Balban sent another army against Tughan.
 But this time once again Balban's army was defeated by Tughan's army.

 Infuriated by repeated defeats Balban himself invaded Bengal in 1281.
 His son, Nasiruddin Bughra Khan, assisted him in this mission.
 There were about three hundred thousand soldiers in Balban's army.
 This massive army was accompanied with a huge navy.
 Tughan fled to Jajnagar by river.
 Balban split his army into smaller groups.
 One such small group led by Malik Sher Andaz attacked Tughan's army and Tughan was defeated and killed in the battle.
 It is generally believed that savage punishment was given by Balban to Tughril’s family members and followers.
 This campaign which lasted three years was the only distant campaign undertaken by Balban.

 After Tughan's death, Balban put his son in charge of Bengal.
 Thus the separatist Mamluk ruling of Bengal ended in 1281.